 - Invested in Capital Assets (net of related debt) This component of net position consists of capital assets, net of accumulated depreciation and reduced by the outstanding balances of any bonds, notes, or other borrowings attributable to the acquisition, construction, or improvement of those assets.
 The component does not include the portion of debt attributable to the unspent proceeds. - Restricted This component consists of net position that has constraints placed on it either externally by third parties (creditors, grantors, and contributors) or by law through constitutional provisions of enabling legislation.
-The District would typically use restricted assets first, as appropriate opportunities arise, but reserves the right to selectively defer the use of these funds.
+The District would typically use restricted assets first, as appropriate opportunities arise, but reserves the right to selectively defer the use of these funds. - Unrestricted This component consists of net position that does not meet the definition of "invested in capital assets, net of related debt" and "restricted".
+Designations of net position made by the District's management are included in this component because these types of constraints are internal, and management can remove or modify them.

-Notes to Basic Financial Statements For the Year Ended September 30, 2023
+Notes to Basic Financial Statements For the Year Ended September 30, 2024